sarahtoninwrites/Star-Wars-Shooter/README.md

 - Unity Editor Version: 6000.0.26f1

 ## Want to give it a play?
-- Download the attached .apk file onto your Android phone, and follow package manager instructions to install the app
+- Download the .apk file from this google drive [https://drive.google.com/file/d/1DFEI7AT4EZa3-LSEkl07AwiR7ucSN1NJ/view?usp=sharing] onto your Android phone, and follow package manager instructions to install the app
 - Play!

 This is just a project I built for fun while procrastinating- it's essentially an idle game that makes the Star Wars fan in me very happy.
 I hope you can enjoy it too!